Justyna Gudzowska

 Biography

-Justyna Gudzowska has spent her career at the intersection of financial crime and international security.
-She is an international expert on sanctions, corruption, terrorism financing, and money laundering, having worked on these issues across the public and private sectors.
-She teaches a class on illicit finance at Georgetown University’s School of Foreign Service and is the founder of Firefly Advisory LLC, an anti-financial crime strategic advisory firm.
-Justyna is also a Senior Advisor to The Sentry, an investigative and policy organisation that seeks to disable multinational predatory networks that benefit from violent conflict, repression, and kleptocracy.
+Justyna Gudzowska has spent her career combating financial crime.
+She is an expert on sanctions, corruption, terrorism financing, and money laundering, having worked on these issues across the public and private sectors.
+She is currently the Executive Director of The Sentry, an investigative and policy organization that seeks to disable multinational predatory networks that benefit from violent conflict, repression, and kleptocracy.
+She is also an Adjunct Professor at Georgetown University's School of Foreign Service and a Visiting Lecturer in Law at Yale Law School.
+Previously, Justyna was the lead sanctions attorney at Morgan Stanley, overseeing the implementation of sanctions for the bank’s offices across the globe.

 Latest publications